 How to Replace a Toilet Cistern Inlet Valve

-Legal note up front: replacing a toilet cistern inlet valve is one of the few “inside the cistern” jobs that’s homeowner-legal in every Australian state, provided you use a WaterMark-certified valve and don’t modify any pipework on the supply side of the inlet.
-You are NOT legally allowed to replace the actual flexi hose feeding the cistern (that’s a licensed-plumber job — Section A2.2 of AS/NZS 3500.1) or alter the stop tap.
-But the valve inside the cistern?
-Yes, that’s yours to do.
+Quick legal note up front.
+Replacing a toilet cistern inlet valve is one of the few “inside the cistern” jobs that’s homeowner-legal in every Australian state, provided you use a WaterMark-certified valve and don’t modify any pipework on the supply side.
+You are NOT legally allowed to replace the actual flexi hose feeding the cistern in some states (Section A2.2 of AS/NZS 3500.1 — that’s licensed plumber work in QLD, NSW and VIC), and you cant alter the stop tap.
+But the valve inside the cistern itself?
+Yes, that’s homeowner DIY.
+Cheaper to do once, properly.

 What you’ll need